ShinKaiRyuu/Python-testing-template/README.md

 ####Run tests:
 #####CLI:

-  from project directory run "behave features/" see test report at ./test-results/report/index.html
+- from project directory run "behave features/"
+- see test report at ./test-results/report/index.html

 #####FROM PYCHARM(PRO ONLY):
-- Open Edit configuration dialogue
+Open Edit configuration dialogue
-- Add a new Behave configuration
+- add a new Behave configuration
-- Select as working directory 'feature' directory of this project
+- select as working directory 'feature' directory of this project
-- To run test select configuration and run it
+- to run test select configuration and run it
-- Report will be in ide interface
+- report will be in ide interface

 ####PLANS:
-- v 1.0: All standart scenarios
+- v 1.0: All basic scenarios(open page,click link,hover and etc.)
-- v 2.0: Working with API
+- v 2.0: Working with API(auth,add stuff,delete)
-- v 3.0: Vagrant+Docker
+- v 3.0: Vagrant+Docker(virtualisation/containerisation of framework)
 - v 4.0: TODO